 - Be purposeful and kind when you fuel your body.
 Avoid smoking and foods that drag you down.
-Your body can feel the difference between the high-powered salad that can pack a healthy punch with fruits and nuts vs. the greasy meals.
+Your body can feel the difference between the high-powered salad that can pack a healthy punch vs. the greasy meals.

 SCALING YOUR TREATMENTS FOR BACK PAIN

 When back pain does slow you down, there are plenty of treatment options that range from non-invasive to surgical.
 Just like with the steady, incremental progress of exercise and many goal-setting situations, pursuing a step-by-step treatment plan with your clinician is less stressful on your body.

 The American College of Physicians organizes noninvasive back pain treatments into three levels that cover acute, subacute, and prolonged pain.

 Level one varies from heat therapy, massage, acupuncture, spinal manipulation, over-the-counter (OTC) pain relievers such as nonsteroidal anti-inflammatory drugs (NSAIDS) medicine, muscle relaxants and other topical pain relievers.
 Those with chronic low back pain may benefit from introducing level two treatments such as exercise, rehabilitation, or yoga.
 Lastly, level three cautiously moves into (NSAIDS) therapy and opioids.